Approximating predictive probabilities of Gibbs-type priors: Introduction

-Ruggiero et al. \cite{Rug(13)} and Arbel et al. \cite{Arb(15)} first extended the decompositions \eqref{eq:2ndorderdef1} and \eqref{eq:2ndorderdef2} to the case of the normalized inverse Gaussian process and the normalized generalized Gamma process, respectively, thus covering the setting of Example \ref{ex_gg}.
+Ruggiero et al. \cite{Rug(13)} and Arbel et al. \cite{Arb(15)} extended the decompositions displayed in \eqref{eq:2ndorderdef1} and \eqref{eq:2ndorderdef2} to the normalized inverse Gaussian process and the normalized generalized Gamma process, respectively, thus covering the setting described in Example \ref{ex_gg}.
 In the next theorem we generalize \eqref{eq:2ndorderdef1} and \eqref{eq:2ndorderdef2} to the entire class of Gibbs-type priors, that is, for any continuously differentiable function $h$ and any $\alpha\in(0,1)$ we provide a two-term asymptotic decomposition for the weights $V_{n+1,k_{n}+1}/V_{n,k_{n}}$ and $V_{n+1,k_{n}}/V_{n,k_{n}}$ of the predictive probabilities \eqref{eq:pred_gibbs}.

 \begin{thm} Let $\Xn$ be a sample from $P_{\alpha,h}$ featuring $K_{n}=k_{n}\leq n$ distinct types, labelled by $X^{\ast}_{1},\ldots,X^{\ast}_{K_{n}}$, with frequencies $(N_{1},\ldots,N_{K_{n}})=(n_{1},\ldots,n_{k_{n}})$.
 Assume that function $h$ is continuously differentiable and denote its derivative by $h'$.
 Then